GRAINS-U.S. soybeans and corn extend rally on South America weather

 By P.J.
 Huffstutter

-CHICAGO, Dec 27 (Reuters) - Chicago soybeans and corn extended gains on Monday to hit multi-month highs as unfavourable heat and dryness in South America stoked supply worries.
+CHICAGO, Dec 27 (Reuters) - Chicago soybeans and corn extended gains on Monday to hit multi-month highs as dry and hot weather in South America stoked supply worries.

+Wheat rose early in the session, bolstered by hopes for greater export demand, but ended the day down on technical trading.

-Chicago Board of Trade's most-active soybeans Sv1 rose 1.96% to $13.67 a bushel by 1612 GMT, extending gains seen before Christmas and, in mid-day trading, hitting their highest since Aug.
-17.
+Chicago Board of Trade's most-active soybeans Sv1 settled up 30-3/4 cents to $13.71-1/2 a bushel, extending gains seen before Christmas and, at one point in mid-day trading, hitting their highest level since mid-August.

-Soybean and corn crop harvests are expected to be smaller in southern Brazil this season as fields are suffering from dryness, weather forecasters and consultancies said.
+Soybean and corn crop harvests are expected to be smaller in southern Brazil this season because fields are suffering from dryness, weather forecasters and consultancies said.

 "The weather pattern over South America is static and that system is now showing that there could be problems going into Argentina," said Don Roose, president of Iowa-based U.S. Commodities.
 "The question now is whether a La Nina weather pattern will continue to stress the crops."

-There are expectations that Egypt may issue a new wheat purchase tender, too, as China's import needs continue to firm and Russia's export taxes have increased again, traders said.

-Russia has raised its wheat export taxes for the Dec.
-29-Jan.
-11 period, the agriculture ministry said on Friday.
-Russia, the world's largest wheat exporter, launched grain exports taxes in June as part of measures to cool domestic food inflation.
+The U.S. Department of Agriculture on Monday said 1,577,417 tonnes of U.S. soybeans were inspected for export last week, which was within the range of trade estimates.
+USDA/I

+The agency also upwardly revised the prior week's soybean inspections total by more than 210,000 tonnes.

-(Additional aeporting by Michael Hogan in Hamburg and Emily Chow in Beijing; Editing by Pravin Char and Alison Williams)
+(Additional aeporting by Michael Hogan in Hamburg and Emily Chow in Beijing; Editing by Pravin Char, Alison Williams)

 ((pj.huffstutter@thomsonreuters.com; 313-484-5275 (w); On Twitter @pjhuffstutter; Reuters Messaging: pj.huffstutter.reuters.com@thomsonreuters.net))